chasewalker26/Integrated-Decision-Gradients/README.md

 Example Usage
 ---
 This repository provides an example notebook example.ipynb
  * It showcases the use of IDG, as well as provides a visual comparison with IG, LIG, GIG, and AGI.
- * The img/ folder provides four correctly classified imagenet images for experimentation
+ * The img/ folder provides four correctly classified ImageNet images for experimentation

 Replicating the Paper Results
 ---
 The test results of the paper, and the comparisons shown in the supplementary results can be replicated with the testScript.py and allAttrComp.py files.

 #### testScript.py Usage: